Chat with us, powered by LiveChat

 Traditional healthcare record-keeping systems often suffer from security vulnerabilities and lack transparency.
 Centralized databases are susceptible to data breaches and unauthorized access, compromising patient confidentiality and trust.

 Blockchain technology ensures secure and transparent patient records by utilizing a decentralized and immutable ledger.
 Each transaction is cryptographically linked to the previous one, preventing unauthorized alterations.
-Patient data is encrypted, accessible only to authorized parties with private keys.
+Patient data is encrypted, and accessible only to authorized parties with private keys.
 This enhances data security, prevents data breaches, and empowers patients to control who can access their health information, fostering trust and confidentiality in the healthcare system.

 2Facilitating Clinical Trials